ithrasil/rainbeat/README.md

 Music Player built on Symfony and React.

 ### Prerequisites
+I recommend linux as a dev platform.
+Windows and MacOS were not tested.

 I will use `root` as a alias for rainbeat main directory.

 Requirements: